CBD Oil

 Is Delta-9 THC The Same As THC?

 In the hemp industry, it’s important to make the distinction between delta-9 THC and other forms of THC.
-Because of the way the 2018 Farm Bill is written, delta-9 THC, a schedule I substance, is specifically limited in hemp products, while all of the other potentially psychoactive variants of THC are not.
+Because of the way the 2018 Farm Bill is written, delta-9 THC, a schedule I substance, is specifically limited in hemp products, while other potentially psychoactive variants of THC are not.

-Delta-9 THC vs. Delta-8 THC
+Delta-9 vs. Delta-8

-One of said variants is called delta-8 THC.
 Delta-9 and delta-8 THC are nearly identical molecules with a small molecular difference.
 Both will intoxicate you (delta-8 not as effectively as delta-9) but delta-8 is in a legal gray area and will continue to be so until addressed by legislation.

 What Are The Effects Of Delta-9 THC?